rdnt/m8/README.md

 par or close to the native Pixel Watch faces experience, in terms of look & feel as well as performance.

-M8's source code is released as open source under the MIT license and you are free to hack it, use it as a base for your own watch face, study its code, submit feature requests or implement features directly as Pull Requests (please reach out in case what you want to implement conflicts with the existing implementation or future plans).
+M8's source code is released as open source under the MIT license.

 Please submit any issue or suggestion in the
 [issues page](https://github.com/rdnt/m8/issues).